Written by Tenley Haraldson. Medically reviewed by board-certified dermatologist Dr. Julie Jackson.

-With a pH of between 5.5, Puracy Natural Body Wash has been formulated with a gentle blend of natural coconut cleansers, clinical-grade moisturizers, and Himalayan pink sea salt.
-This hypoallergenic body wash is free of harsh ingredients that can strip skin of its natural oils.
+Puracy Natural Body Wash has a pH of 5.5 and is formulated with a gentle blend of natural coconut cleansers, clinical-grade moisturizers, and Himalayan pink sea salt.
+This hypoallergenic, natural pH-balanced soap is free of harsh ingredients (like sulfates) that can strip skin of its natural oils.

 Don't Forget Your Toner

-Immediately after cleansing your skin, use a toner to help calibrate your pH.
-However, if alcohol lands high on its list of ingredients, it will likely strip your skin of moisture.
+Immediately after cleansing your skin, a toner will help calibrate your facial skin pH.
+However, if alcohol lands high on its list of ingredients, it'll probably strip your skin of moisture.

-Within a couple minutes of stepping out of the shower, apply a nourishing, pH-balanced moisturizer.
-We've designed our Face & Body Lotion for all-over hydration – and it lands between 4.5 & 6 on the pH scale).
+Within a few minutes of stepping out of the shower, apply a nourishing, pH-balanced body lotion.
+Our unscented Daily Face & Body Lotion provides all-over hydration – and it lands between 4.5 and 6 on the pH scale.

 Choose a pH-Balanced Shampoo & Conditioner

-What's more, most shampoos have pH values between 6 and 7.
-To help reduce irritation, dryness, and itching, we've formulated our Natural Shampoo to provide the same pH level as your scalp – approximately 5.5.
-Our Natural Conditioner falls between 3.5 and 4.5.
+To help prevent irritation, dryness, and itching, we've formulated our Natural Shampoo to provide the same pH level as your scalp, which is approximately 5.5.
+Because human hair is typically more acidic than the scalp, our Natural Conditioner falls between 3.5 and 4.5.